Africa's quiet cryptocurrency revolution | DW | 08.10.2020

 With an increasing number of Africans already embracing mobile money services such as M-Pesa, those in the industry say it's no surprise cryptocurrency is quickly gaining traction on the continent.

-"The point that most people miss — and that the crypto-world is getting — is that Africa is the next frontier of development and global economic growth," he said.

-Africa is uniquely positioned to take full advantage of the cryptocurrency boom.
+Africa is well positioned to take advantage of the cryptocurrency boom.
 It has a growing generation of adaptable young professionals and would-be entrepreneurs.
 Plus, high unemployment in many African countries means young people are skirting traditional sectors and exploring new ways to make money.

+Ghanaian cryptocurrency marketer Elisha Owusu Akyaw explained that young people were interested in the virtual money because of the lack of jobs for school and university leavers.

-"On the African continent, jobs are not readily available for most people who have finished school," said Akyaw.
-"But with the cryptocurrency system, people are able to start their own business, people are able to work for big brands outside their own county through cryptocurrency and make a living for themselves."
+"With the cryptocurrency system, people are able to start their own business, people are able to work for big brands outside their own country through cryptocurrency and make a living for themselves," he said.

 Read more: Digitalization in Africa: 'We aren't thinking any more in the conventional way'